 2) Cheap Food - Manufacturers cut corners here on purpose by taking the following steps: Meals are created from the cheapest foods possible to cut costs.
 Examine any of the menu offerings and you will see what we mean.
 The ingredients are largely carbohydrates and cheap filler products.
 Repetitive ingredients are also very common (no variety and poor nutrition).
 Several manufacturers ONLY sell survival food buckets or totes, they don't even offer real food choices, we do not consider any of these to be real food storage companies.

-3) Small Servings - Very small serving sizes are used to inflate the "total servings" count for the bucket, kit or food plan.
+3) Small Servings - Very small serving sizes are used to inflate the "total servings" count for the bucket, tote, kit or food plan.
 This tactic is extremely common.
 Supposedly, one serving is supposed to be sufficient for a "meal" - which it isn't, not even close.
 2 or 3 of these servings daily are supposed to sufficient for your daily calorie intake, which we have found to be 1/4 to 1/2 of the required nutritional calories needed for sedentary activity, with some daily calories as low as only 400.
 If you are active - then these small servings do not even meet 1/6th of your required nutrition levels.

 5) Survival food buckets are a very poor replacement for real food.
 These buckets are often being sold as "complete food kits", but they're not.
 They contain very few real food items in limited quantities and small serving sizes with low calories.
 Cheap fillers, salt and sugar with heavy seasoning is added to disguise what you're really eating.
 Due to their low nutrition and variety, eating this food every day will be woefully inadequate.
 Much of this food is literally "powdered" with a heavy reliance upon soups.
 You can't change the menu either - or mix and match items to make a real meal from the ingredients.
 You're stuck with whatever the manufacturer has created.
 This makes the food extremely repetitious.
 After a week - you're going to wish you had real food.

 6) Advertised Time Versus Reality.
 Most of these kits will not last 1/4 of the time specified.
-You will need far, far more of these survival buckets to meet their advertised survival time.
+You will need far, far more of these survival buckets or totes to meet their advertised survival time.
 You will be forced to eat them far faster then they have advertised due to their extremely low calories.
 We've seen this problem virtually EVERYWHERE we looked.
-Survival buckets are a poor idea designed to liberate you from your money - a "shortcut" food storage that will not work as planned.
+Survival buckets and totes are actually a poor idea designed to liberate you from your money - a "shortcut" food storage that will not work as planned.
 Nothing replaces REAL FOOD in sufficient quantities and nutrition.
 There are no short-cuts.
 Just marketing hype and propaganda to take advantage of people.

 7) Extremely Expensive - Because they are only 1/4 to 1/2 of the actual food storage required for the advertised time lengths - you'll need to purchase 2, 3 or even 4 times as many of these survival food buckets to meet the required time lengths for sufficient food amounts.
-This makes these survival buckets incredibly expensive (multiply the cost by 2, 3 or 4).
-See our "Tired Of Storable Food Scams" page for many examples.
-An enormous amount of money is now being wasted on poor food storage planning with almost all of this waste being spent on survival food buckets.
+This makes these survival buckets and totes incredibly expensive (multiply the cost by 2, 3 or 4 times).
+See our "Tired Of Storable Food Scams" page for many examples of this.
+An enormous amount of money is now being wasted on truly poor food storage planning with almost all of this waste being spent on survival food buckets and totes.

 REAL food storage, done right, does not have any of these problems.
 This is our 23rd year in business and we've seen all kinds of fads and ideas come and go.
 None have replaced real food storage in sufficient quantities.
 In a food shortage emergency - you need real food.
 Not a poor substitute.
 We've spent decades educating people on what actually works - and what really doesn't.

 We highly recommend to buy what you eat.
 Are you eating out of a survival bucket now?
 Of course not.
 Nobody is.
 Don't drastically limit yourself to what you aren't familiar with.
 Eat regular food from your food storage.
+We do - every day.
 The foods we carry can be eaten every single day.
 They are familiar, common and will last.
 It's real food - for every day use or emergencies, with a nearly endless variety of choices.